stallman-j/ekonomR/vignettes/getting-started-with-ekonomR.md

 If you're coming from ECON 412, I highly recommend putting your project in your OneDrive, since Yale has free storage in there and you'll be able to collaborate with your group by syncing your folders remotely.

-Unless your project is going to be hugely data intensive, it's likely best that your data, code and output live all in the same place, which we'll call your `home_folder`.
+Unless your project is going to be data intensive, it's likely best that your data, code and output live all in the same place, which `ekonomR` calls the `home_folder`.

 Log into your OneDrive (after installing if need be) and find the folder path to your OneDrive folder.
 Mine is `J - Yale University`, for instance.
 You might also use GoogleDrive or Dropbox, but be cautioned that your teammates may not have this software.

+## What if I'm not married to a particular cloud?

-If you're trying to decide what cloud to use, I use [pCloud](https://www.pcloud.com/), which offers lifetime plans and similar features to Dropbox.
-A 10 TB plan, for instance, beats Dropbox for price competitivity within 5 years if you get it on sale.
+If you're setting out into the brave new world of research and trying to decide what cloud to use (and you *absolutely* should be using one), I use [pCloud](https://www.pcloud.com/), which offers lifetime plans and similar features to Dropbox.
+A 10 TB plan, for instance, beats Dropbox for price competitivity within 5 years if you get it on sale (and sales are frequent.
+Just sign up for the newsletter).

-If you're using big data, know that pCloud only draws storage from the person who's the host of the data.
+If you're using big data, it's useful that pCloud only draws storage from the person who's the host of the data.
 Dropbox, on the other hand, counts storage against every user.

-# Create a new RStudio Project
+# Create a New RStudio Project

 In your RStudio session, click `File -> New Project`.

 Choose the option `New Directory`, and then `New Project`.
-Creating an R project basically saves the settings that you've got (e.g. what packages you're using now and where your home folder is) so that it's less hassle to use R.
+Creating an R project basically saves a bunch of your settings so that it's less hassle to use R, and lets you pull up your project files and folders easily.

-In `Directory name:`, use something like `ECON-412_your-initials`.
+In `Directory name:`, write something like `ECON-412_your-initials`.
 When you ultimately share this project, you don't want everyone having the same name or you might have file path conflicts.

 Click `Browse` and navigate to your OneDrive (or other folder on your device where you've decided your folder is living).
 A good place to put this would be under a file path that looks like `Your Name - Yale University/Projects`.
 You might have to create the `Projects` subfolder.